thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 ```
 Our function even divides cleanly into our phases.
 We generate a set of constraints, solve them into a substitution, and apply our substitution.
 The full source code is available as a GitHub repo you can check out and play around with [here](https://github.com/thunderseethe/type-inference-example/).

 We've done it!
-We can infer types for a simple language now.
+We can infer types for our simple language now.
 There's a ton we can do to make this more performant or infer more powerful types, but all of that can wait for another day.
-This is a great MVP that we can start playing around with, and in the future we can start extending it with the fancy features we'd like our language to support.
+This article is already woefully long for how much we've had to skim over the details.
+We've created a great MVP that we can start playing around with, and in a future article we can start extending it with the fancy features we'd like our language to support.
 Best of all we didn't get stuck endlessly fiddling with our parser.
-Type driven design has allowed us to escape the orbital decay of parser generator bike-shedding.
+Type driven design has allowed us to escape the orbital decay of parser bike-shedding.